Huswat123/Altschool_First_Semester_Project/README.md

 Any of the following terminals can be used to handle git provided it is already installed on your system; CommandPrompt, Git Bash, VS Code and Git GUI.

 # 3.0 How to Run The Code
-Here is a script that explains the implementation and demonstrate the functionality of the Expense Tracking System using the Expense and ExpenseDatabase classes.
+Here is a script that explains the implementation and demonstrate the functionality of the Expense Tracking System bit by bit using the Expense and ExpenseDatabase classes. to ensure that the code runs  effectively the following instances were created;

 # 3.1 Creating an Expense Instances